 He’s destroying America, and he keeps finding new ways to do it.
 We are in the middle of the worst scourge in human memory, more than one hundred years from the Spanish Influenza of 1918.
 He is the chief executive of the nation, and yet he has favored some states and punished others because their governors, not their citizens, have sued him or criticized him.

-California, New York, and Washington have been particularly aggressive in trying to fight unfair or illegal policies, as it has a right to do.
-He had slow-walked meeting the needs of these places in the pandemic, much as he gave Puerto Rico the back of his hand when Hurricane Maria leveled Puerto Rico in 2017.
+California, New York, and Washington have been particularly aggressive in trying to fight unfair or illegal policies, as they have a right to do.
+He slow-walked meeting the needs of these places in the pandemic, much as he neglected Puerto Rico when Hurricane Maria leveled it in 2017.

 As Michigan is beginning to experience surging cases, Governor Gretchen Witmer has called on the federal government to step up to meet national needs.
 “What I’ve gotten back is that vendors with whom we’ve procured contracts — they’re being told not to send stuff to Michigan,” Whitmer said in an interview.